 - Only material related to the identity, history and life of the clan should be included on websites and in newsletters published by a Clan.

 - Clan leaders should ensure that they avoid any form of communication by word of mouth, in writing, by email or on a website that could be interpreted as aggressive, inappropriate, sectarian or political.

 - Clans should ensure that links to other websites beyond their own have been vetted and are appropriate to a family audience and relevant to the aims and objectives of Clans of Ireland.

 - Each Irish Clan should maintain a current register of its clan members.

-- a) For promotional purposes details of events including Clan Rallies/Gatherings should include; dates, times, prices, insurance details and venues being used and a detailed itinerary as well.
-Copies of promotional literature should be forwarded to The Secretary of Clans of Ireland. b) Details of any Clan events such as Clan Rallies/Gatherings being organised by Clan Associations should be notified to Clans of Ireland as soon as possible prior to the event. [ this information is required by Fáilte Ireland by this date for inclusion in the promotional literature for distribution internationally by Fáilte Ireland and Tourism Ireland]
+- Details of any Clan events such as Clan Rallies/Gatherings being organised by Clan Associations should be notified to Clans of Ireland as soon as possible prior to the event.
+(This information is required by Fáilte Ireland by this date for inclusion in the promotional literature for distribution internationally by Fáilte Ireland and Tourism Ireland)

 - No Irish Clan can operate events in the name of another Clan.